 Nervous shock can occur after the traumatic incident, for instance when the bodies of deceased victims have to be identified.

 There is a difference between immaterial loss caused by the confrontation with an incident or its immediate impact (‘nervous shock’) and immaterial loss following the death or injury of loved ones (‘emotional loss’).
-In the Netherlands damages are awarded only for the former, nervous shock following the confrontation with a traumatic incident.
-The loss caused by the death or serious injuries of family members (‘emotional loss’) does not yet qualify for compensation.
+In the Netherlands damages are awarded for the former, nervous shock following the confrontation with a traumatic incident.
+The loss caused by the death or serious injuries of family members (‘emotional loss’) also qualifies for compensation since 1 January 2019.

 Beer advocaten represented the victim in the well-known Taxibus (or Kindertaxi) case.
 This was the first time that a Dutch court awarded damages for nervous shock.
 Beer advocaten currently advises Bauke Vaatstra, who was confronted with the lifeless body of his murdered daughter Marianne.
 Read here.